California high school football player who collapsed during game has died, officials say

 A California high school football player who collapsed during a game last week has died, according to reports.

 Emmanuel Antwi, a senior at Sacramento's John F. Kennedy High School, collapsed on the sidelines in the fourth quarter of Friday night’s spring football game against Hiram Johnson High.
-Antwi collapsed and was administered about 10 minutes of CPR before he was rush to the hospital, reports said.
+Antwi was administered about 10 minutes of CPR before he was rushed to the hospital, reports said.

 The Sacramento City Unified School District (SCUSD) confirmed the death in a statement.